I am a 4th year PhD candidate at the University of California, Berkeley.

 - Click here for some "Intro to R" notes from this class.
 (If CourseHero is going to charge for them without my consent, I will post them here for free!)

 - Lafayette College: Math 141- Differential Calculus and Economic Modeling (Supplemental Instructor, Spring 2016)

 - Lafayette College: Econ 251- Intermediate Microeconomics (Supplemental Instructor, Spring 2014)

 I am a 4th year PhD candidate interested in development, agriculture, and behavioral economics.
 While I often work with survey data that was already collected.
 I have spent some time in the field in India!
-I also currently organize the Development Lunch Seminar Series.
+I also am a past organizer of Berkeley's Development Lunch Seminar Series.

 I am originally from Allentown, Pennsylvania and completed my undergraduate education at Lafayette College in Easton, Pennsylvania.
 After that I moved to Berkeley, CA where I currently reside.

 When I am not working on research, you can find me teaching cardio dance somewhere on Berkeley's campus or making silly videos about economics.